-CARF is the Commission on Accreditation of Rehabilitation Facilities and is an international non-profit organization.
-The mission of CARF is to provide accreditation standards and surveyors for organizations working within the field of substance abuse and addiction.
-CARF accreditation covers a wide range of health and human services, and is an accrediting body, meaning that when a service provider has applied for a CARF accreditation, they have met the CARF standards for quality for their business and service delivery practices.
+CARF accreditation covers a wide range of health and human services, and is an accrediting body, meaning that when a service provider has applied for a CARF accreditation, they have met the CARF standards for the quality of their business and service delivery practices.
 The CARF accreditation process can be lengthy and can often take nine to twelve months for a first-time applicant.
-The length of time, however, does demonstrate the commitment needed by the facility to achieve the accreditation.
+The length of time, however, does demonstrate the commitment needed by the facility to achieve accreditation.
 The service provider will complete an internal examination of its programs and business practices.
 CARF will send a team of experts to complete an on-site survey, and the service provider must demonstrate that it can conform to the rigorous and internationally recognized CARF standards.
-The on-going consultation process and in-depth reviews help the service provider achieve the highest level of quality of care to their clients.
+The ongoing consultation process and in-depth reviews help the service provider achieve the highest level of quality of care for their clients.

 What is the Joint Commission?

 The Joint Commission on Accreditation of Healthcare Organizations continuously improves the safety and quality of care provided to the public.
 It operates as an independent non-profit organization.
 Over 21,000 health care organizations and programs in the United States are accredited by the Joint Commission.
 Founded in 1951, it works to inspire healthcare organizations to excel in providing safe and effective care of the highest quality and value.